kimnewzealand/planes-metrics/data_modeling/README.md

 - Data Ingress

-Initial data load was performed loading static csv files to Snowflake.
-An ingress tool such as Kafka or Fivetran could be used depending on the budget, data availability and reporting requirements.
+The initial data load was performed by loading static csv files to Snowflake.
+An ingress tool such as Kafka or Fivetran could be used depending on the budget, data availability and reporting requirements for future data ingress.

 - Database Storage

-Snowflake is the enterprise tool for storage and maintaining access, usage monitoring, governance and security.
-Snowflake offers roles based access controls to restrict user access at schema or table or column level and warehouses to manage compute.
+Snowflake is the available enterprise tool for storage and maintaining access, usage monitoring, governance and security.
+Snowflake offers roles based access controls to restrict user access at schema or table or column level and warehouses to manage compute costs.

 - Data Transformation

-dbt core is an open source tool used for the data transformation using SQL which is easy for engineers and analysts to follow. dbt and dbt related packages leveraging dbt's documentation browser feature to view data lineage and documentation.
-Additionally dbt supports software engineering practices to add data testing and macro unit testing, automate the testing and other steps in continuous integration (CI) / continuous deployment (CD)  using GitHub Actions and collaboration with version control code using GitHub.
-An alternative is dbt cloud which a paid version of dbt.
+dbt core is an open source tool used for the data transformation, in this instance written in SQL which is easy for engineers and analysts to follow. dbt has a browser feature to view data lineage and model and column documentation captured in the model yml files.
+Additionally dbt supports software engineering practices including data testing and macro unit testing, automation of test runs and other steps in continuous integration (CI) / continuous deployment (CD), integration with using GitHub Actions and collaboration with version control code using GitHub.
+The alternative dbt is dbt cloud which a paid version of dbt.

 - Data Orchestration

-In order to schedule this as a data pipeline in pre production or production environments with alerting,  a tool such as Airflow or Prefect could be used depending on budget.
+In order to schedule a data pipeline in pre production or production environments with alerting,  a tool such as Airflow or Prefect could be used.

 - Data Observability

-An open source tool such as Elementary or a subscription tool such as Monte Carlo can be used for observability of data quality and performance of the pipeline also with alerting capabilities.
-These tools also offer anomaly detection.
+An open source tool such as Elementary or a subscription tool such as Monte Carlo can be used for observability of data quality and performance of the pipeline.
+These observability tools  also provide alerting capabilities and anomaly detection.

 - Data Reporting

-It is assumed that an enterprise BI tool such as Power BI would be used for dashboard and reporting data products and that final mart data models would be ease to load with as little manipulation required by data analysts as possible in this final step.
+It is assumed that an enterprise BI tool such as Power BI would be used for dashboard and reporting data products.
+As much transformation should occur in dbt transformation layer as possible so that the final mart models are ready for use by the data analysts in the BI tool.

 ## Initial Setup